 NARS Cosmetics was founded by French makeup artist François Nars in 1994.[3]
 After graduating from Carita Makeup school in Paris, Nars moved to New York in 1984,[4] and became known for his love of color and modern style.
 In the eighties and nineties, they produced magazine editorials in American Vogue, Vogue Italia, and Elle.[5]

-The company was sold to Shiseido, an India-based company, in 2000.
-In 2023, NARS was launched in India.[6]
+The company was sold to Shiseido, a Tokyo-based company, in 2000.[6]
+In 2023, NARS was launched in India.[7]

 Products